 - Tires with an M+S (mud plus snow) designation

 - Tire chains

 If you get caught out there without one of the above traction options, you could be fined $130 or more.
 You would also be more likely to cause an accident.

 Keep Right Except to Pass

 Stay in the right lane unless you’re looking to pass another car.
 If there are three lanes, the far right lane is designated for semi’s and large trucks that have to go slow, the middle lane is for normal travel, and the left lane is specifically to pass.
 In the same vein, if you see a car behind you approaching quickly, pull over to the right lane.
 Among many other reasons or circumstances, they may have lost their brakes, and it will take a while to slow down.

 Save Your Brakes

-Pay attention to downgrade traffic signs and shift to a lower gear to save your breaks from failing.
+Pay attention to downgrade traffic signs and shift to a lower gear to save your brakes from failing.
 If you press your brakes every few seconds, so do the cars behind you.
 Since there are a lot of semi-trucks and other large vehicles on the road, don’t give them a chance to use you as a speedbump!
 Instead, change your gears into Low 2 or Low 1 on a very steep hill (both uphill and downhill) so the transmission will brake for you.
 When you’re driving uphill, don’t turn your AC on, as it may cause your engine to overheat.
 Instead, roll down the windows and let some fresh air in.